EricDriussi/host-your-own/README.md

 ### A Debian based VPS

-This should work with the cheapest most basic VPS you can find.
+This should work with the cheapest most basic VPS you can find with Debian Bullseye.

 ### DNS